Vicarious trauma and self- care strategies for investigators

 Developing tools for investigator self-care

 At Mykludo, we are passionate about deploying and supporting excellent workplace investigators.
 We see self-care and mental wellness not as side issues, but as a core part of this important role.
-If you would like to find out more about self-care in workplace investigations, please join us on March 04 for our exciting Mental Health and Investigations Virtual Symposiumon this topic and more.
+If you would like to find out more about self-care in workplace investigations, view our webinars on Mental Health and Investigations at the MyKludo Academy.